Fairfax St. Wood Treaters

 Human Exposure Under Control: No

 Current Site Status

 The Fairfax St. Wood Treaters site includes an area where Wood Treaters, LLC, and its corporate predecessor, Wood Treaters, Inc., operated a wood treating facility from 1980 to 2010.
 EPA placed the site on the National Priorities List (NPL) in 2012 because of contaminated soil, sediment and surface water resulting from facility operations.
-E EPA has taken steps to clean up the site in order to protect people and the environment from contamination.
+EPA has taken steps to clean up the site in order to protect people and the environment from contamination.
 In and 2011, EPA conducted short-term cleanup actions to secure the site, stop the spread of contamination, and address urgent and immediate risks to people and the environment.
-EPA removed contaminated soil, water and sediment on the Susie E. Tolbert Elementary School property.
+EPA removed contaminated soil, water and sediment on the Susie E. Tolbert Elementary School property and on the former wood treating facility.
+EPA removed contaminated soils on three residential properties EPA removed large quantities of waste chemicals that were being stored by Wood Treaters and which posed a risk to human health and the environment.
 By maintaining a gravel-and-pavement cover over contaminated soil, securing the site, and conducting investigations, EPA continues to protect people and the environment from site contamination.